lyynxxx/stakingnode/README.md

 Personally, knowing these risks, I would build my own validator node.

 # Validator at home vs. run stuff in the Cloud/Data center?
-The beauty of the decentralization is that anyone can participate - naturally, in case you have the required skills and hardware.
 You can run a validator node at home if you have stable internet and electricity.
 Obviously, it does matter which network we're talking about.
 This will be mostly about Eth, but running a Sentry config on Cosmos/Crypto.org Chain is not recommended (or even possible) at home (if you have only one public/dynamic IP).
 Solana requires extremely high network bandwidth (300Mbit/s symmetric, commercial.
 1GBit/s preferred), which most home user doesn't have.

 You can use cloud providers or VPS providers too.
 If you go this way – repeatedly – you don’t have to worry about hardware or internet, but you must build up the system itself.
 In most cases, you can spin up a new virtual server in about 5 minutes from base images.
 These are pre-built, easy-to-scale operating systems, but you can’t make many deep customization as they are often optimized for the infrastructure of the service provider.